 As part of the covenant relationship between The Outreach Foundation and the PC(USA), we were invited to be part of the visiting team.
 It would be my first overseas trip since joining the staff of The Outreach Foundation.
-Others on the team included two members of a sister mission organization, Presbyterian Frontier Fellowship, two from the national staff of the PC(USA) along with four missionaries – Sue and Art Kinsler and Franklin and Jean Woo – and two from Eastminster Presbyterian Church in Wichita, Kansas.
-A long-time U.S. partner of The Outreach Foundation, Eastminster’s delegation included the Rev. David Bridgman, son of missionaries to China.
-David was making his first trip back to China after fifty years!
+Others on the team included the Kinslers who had introduced us to Harbin, Dr. Insik Kim and the Rev. Bill Young from the national staff of the PC(USA), the Rev. Harold and Mrs. Polly Kurtz from our sister mission organization, Presbyterian Frontier Fellowship, and Elder Paul Brooks and the Rev. David Bridgman from Eastminster Presbyterian Church in Wichita, Kansas.
+For the Rev. Bridgman this trip was especially significant.
+The son of missionaries to China, David was making his first trip back to China after fifty years!

 In the build-up to the trip, David Bridgman and I had been in close touch with Insik Kim about the possibility of partial support for construction of the church in Harbin about which Pastor Li had shared with the Kinslers.
 The Eastminster Church had committed half of its coming capital campaign, dubbed “Millennium Campaign,” for mission purposes, and Bridgman was hoping to put the construction of the church in Harbin into the portfolio of the campaign.
 The Outreach Foundation would be the channel for this gift if it were adopted and funded.